How Do We Quote the Lowest Mortgage Rates in Ontario?

-With down payment or equity available at 20%, this is often where the fewest rate discounts exist.
+With down payment or equity available at 20%, this is often where the less rate discounting exist.
 Because the mortgage is not insured (thus no corresponding CMHC insurance fee included into the mortgage) it represents the most risk for a lender because 20% is the minimum down payment necessary to avoid the CMHC insurance fee.
-A 20% down payment mortgage will often carry a rate of 0.20% higher than the lowest rates you’ll find advertised around the net.
+A 20% down payment mortgage will often carry a rate of 0.10% – 0.20% higher than the lowest rates you’ll find advertised around the net.

 For those with less than 20% for down payment, or who are renewing a previously CMHC insured mortgage – it definitely helps to have the lower rate to mitigate the CMHC fee.

 With a down payment or equity available of 25 – 30% the rates can also come down to the lower levels of CMHC insured mortgages.
 So having a higher down payment or more equity can give the borrower the best of both worlds – NO CMHC fee, and the lowest rates available.